Choosing Wisely Canada

 Choosing Wisely Canada (CWC) is a Canadian-based health education campaign launched on April 2, 2014 under the leadership of Wendy Levinson, in partnership with the Canadian Medical Association, and based at Unity Health Toronto and the University of Toronto.
 The campaign aims to help clinicians and patients engage in conversations about unnecessary tests, treatments and procedures, and to assist physicians and patients in making informed and effective choices to ensure high quality care.

 The campaign is based on the notion that unnecessary tests, treatments, and procedures often do more harm than good, resulting in poor clinical outcomes and significant waste in the Canadian healthcare system.
 These unnecessary tests and procedures take away from care by potentially exposing patients to harm, leading to more testing to investigate false positive tests, and contributing to unnecessary anxiety and avoidable costs for patients.
 Choosing Wisely Canada aims to encourage and empower physicians to assimilate, evaluate, and implement the ever-increasing amount of evidence on current best practice.
 The campaign also supports the equally important role of patient education and the need to dispel the false notion that "more care is better care".

 Central to the campaign are lists of "Things Clinicians and Patients Should Question" developed by more than eighty Canadian specialty societies.
 These lists are intended to encourage clinicians to adopt a "think twice" attitude to avoid unnecessary and potentially harmful tests and procedures, and to foster discussions between patients and clinicians about inappropriate care.
 The campaign also uses patient-friendly education materials to complement these lists, as well as teaches medical trainees about resource stewardship.
-As of June 2, 2021, 400 clinician recommendations and 39 lay language patient educational materials have been released.
+As of November 1, 2025, 600 clinician recommendation have been released.

 Choosing Wisely Canada leads an international community, made up of nations who are implementing similar programs in their respective countries.
-At present, this community includes representation from Australia, Austria, Brazil, Denmark, England, France, Germany, India, Israel, Italy, Japan, Netherlands, New Zealand, South Korea, Switzerland, United States and Wales.
+At present, this community includes representation from Australia, Austria, Brazil, Denmark, France, Germany, India, Israel, Italy, Japan, Netherlands, New Zealand, South Korea, Switzerland, United Kingdom, and United States.